tttapa/RPi-Cpp-Toolchain/README.md

 You have to tell CMake to use the new toolchain with the correct "sysroot" directory.
 This is done through the CMake Toolchain files in the `cmake` directory.

-I highly recommend using the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension in Visual Studio code.
+I highly recommend using the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension in Visual Studio Code.
 The cross-compilation toolchain kits are defined in `.vscode/cmake-kits.json`.
 To select one, hit `CTRL+Shift+P` and type `CMake: Select a Kit` and then select the right `Raspberry Pi 3` kit for your architecture.
 It'll configure the CMake project for you, and then you can build everything by clicking the "Build" button in the blue toolbar at the bottom of the window.